 He turned to his side and stared at the wall.

-Suddenly a thought occurred to him and made him feel shaken; Gibbs had been the one saying those words.
+Suddenly a thought occurred to him and made him feel sick; Gibbs had been the one saying those words.
 And Tony had spent so many nights in the other man's house.
 Damn, did that mean that he had been imposing?
 He'd never thought about it that way; it'd always looked like that Gibbs wouldn't mind having him around.
 But now, after those words, it just meant that the older man had been tolerating him the whole time, just out of courtesy.

 Great.
 Just great.
 His whole life, he'd worked so hard not to be a burden to anyone; he'd been on his own for more than 30 years, and here he'd found out that not only had he let people get too close to him and had trusted them too much, he'd also put them to trouble with his stupid childish needs.